gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Here are the new features introduced in this Gradle release.

+### Lazy task APIs

+To learn more about the lazy task API, please refer to the [Task Configuration Avoidance chapter](userguide/task_configuration_avoidance.html) covering migration, and other useful information.
+For more insight regarding the performance goals refer to the [blog post](https://blog.gradle.org/preview-avoiding-task-configuration-time) introducing how those new lazy task APIs can improve your configuration time.

 ### Command line args supported by JavaExec

 Command line arguments can be passed to `JavaExec` with `--args`.
 For example, if you want to launch the application with command line arguments `foo --bar`,